hntrl/website/src/content/blog/you-dont-need-websockets.md

 * What if you never receive a response message on the socket for some reason?
 * What if you're dealing with a huge number of concurrent requests?

 It creates too many unknowns and complexity for something that should be simple.
-If you're dealing with messages where you need to know if they were received or not, you're better off with using a more transactional protocol like HTTP to represent the sending side of the socket.
+If you're dealing with messages where you need to know if they were received or not, you're better off with using a more transactional protocol like REST to represent the sending side of the socket.

 ```
 ( < > ) = HTTP